Arizona State University: Athletics

-Alumni
+Notable alumni

 As of 2024, the Arizona State University Alumni Association has more than 640,000 members worldwide, 338,000 of whom live in Arizona.
 It is headquartered in Old Main on the Tempe campus.
 Prominent alumni in government and politics include three U.S. senators (Carl Hayden, Roger Jepsen and Kyrsten Sinema) and four governors of Arizona (Evan Mecham, Jane Dee Hull, Doug Ducey and Katie Hobbs), as well as ten U.S. representatives; former U.S. ambassador and Secretary of the Air Force Barbara Barrett; and three presidents of the Navajo Nation (Peterson Zah, Albert Hale and Joe Shirley Jr.).
 In business, alumni include Ira A. Fulton, founder of Fulton Homes and namesake of ASU's Ira A. Fulton Schools of Engineering; Kate Spade, namesake and cofounder of Kate Spade New York; and Kevin Warren, president of the Chicago Bears and former commissioner of the Big Ten Conference.
 Academics include Harriet Nembhard, Dean T. Kashiwagi, and Eduardo Obregón Pagán.

-Sun Devils have also made a mark on pop culture, with figures including Steve Allen, Jimmy Kimmel, sportscaster Al Michaels, and comedian and actor David Spade.
+In entertainment, prominent ASU alumni include figures like Steve Allen, Jimmy Kimmel, sportscaster Al Michaels, and comedian and actor David Spade.
 Influential writers and novelists include Amanda Brown, author of Legally Blonde; academic and animal scientist Temple Grandin; and conservative author, commentator and popular historian Larry Schweikart, author of A Patriot's History of the United States.

 Six ASU alumni are enshrined in the Pro Football Hall of Fame: Eric Allen, Curley Culp, Mike Haynes, John Henry Johnson, Randall McDaniel and Charley Taylor.
 Silver Star recipient Pat Tillman, who played football at ASU from 1994 to 1997, left his National Football League career to enlist in the United States Army in the aftermath of the September 11 attacks.
 As of 2024, ASU is second among all NCAA universities with 117 alumni who have played in Major League Baseball and has the most inductees into the College Baseball Hall of Fame, with notable players including Barry Bonds, Reggie Jackson, Ian Kinsler and Dustin Pedroia.
 Thirty Sun Devils have played in the National Basketball Association, including Joe Caldwell, Ike Diogu, Lionel Hollins, James Harden, Eddie House, Fat Lever, Alton Lister and Byron Scott.
 Joey Daccord was the first ASU alumnus to play in the National Hockey League, while ASU has produced professional women's soccer players including Liz Bogus, Alexia Delgado and Jemma Purfield.

 ASU alumni golfers include major tournament winners Phil Mickelson and Jon Rahm.
 Wrestlers and mixed martial arts fighters include Zeke Jones, Anthony Robles and Cain Velasquez.
 More than 200 Sun Devil student-athletes have competed in the Olympic Games as of 2024, winning a total of 66 medals; notable Olympians from ASU include Melissa Belote, Herman Frazier, Ron Freeman, Jan Henne and Léon Marchand.